 The discussion about cross-cutting issues needs to be more sharply defined and may be most effective when focused on the RGC’s reform and development agenda.
 To the extent feasible, cross-cutting issues can and should be addressed within the context of the TWG framework.
 There are already TWGs that provide a platform for addressing cross-cutting issues within particular sectors.
 These include TWG/FSN & SP; PFM, PAR; Forestry, and Gender.
 Whether or not these platforms are effectively utilized is another matter.

-In other instances cross-cutting issues can be effectively, addressed outside the TWG framework.
+In other instances cross-cutting issues can be effectively addressed outside the TWG framework.
 A good example of this concerns the progress that has been achieved to date regarding climate change and environment.
 Another approach would be to convene periodic policy seminars focused around the four pillars of the RGC’s development framework as outlined in the current NSDP 2014 – 2018.
 Yet another approach would be to focus such discussions on important policy initiatives such as the RGC’s Industrial Development Policy (IDP) that will be launched soon.
 Such discussions concerning policy reform and implementation will be by definition extensively cross-cutting and will provide opportunities for constructive engagement between relevant RGC line agencies and DPs.
 This is an area in which government can lead and DPs help facilitate and support.
 The CDC could also play an important role in convening periodic policy seminars in which relevant RGC stakeholders, and perhaps local NGOs, can share a podium to discuss how ODA can most effectively be used to support RGC policy initiatives.

 It is important to bear in mind that in addition to more universal cross-cutting issues such as gender, etc, there are also cross cutting issues that pertain more specifically to certain sectors and TWGs.